With brand new graphics cards slowly making their way out, what are the best GPUs you can get in 2022? We break it down, graphical style.

 Nvidia’s 3070 Ti MSRPs for $599.
 It is incredible.
 It’s a powerhouse at 1080p and 1440p, with some tweaks needed to get similar performance at 4K, you’ll be hanging onto this powerful card for a long, long time.

-The 3070 Ti is also a great option not only for gaming, but content creation as well.
-Video editors and photographers will love the accelerated boost that comes with Nvidia’s CUDA cores and those in the 3D modelling space will also get their money’s worth.
+The 3070 Ti is also a great option not only for gaming but content creation as well.
+Video editors and photographers will love the accelerated boost that comes with Nvidia’s CUDA cores and those in the 3D modeling space will also get their money’s worth.

-The best premium graphics card: Nvidia RTX 3080 Ti
+The best premium graphics card: Nvidia RTX 4090

 This is the card you go for when you want performance over everything.